How Does the Majestic Golden Monkey’s Golden Glow Capture the Magic of the Forest? (2025)

 How does the decline of a charismatic species affect broader biodiversity protection?

-Losing a charismatic species harms biodiversity.
-It reduces ecotourism and public support.
-This weakens efforts to protect habitats and species.
+The decline of a charismatic species can harm biodiversity conservation because it decreases ecotourism and public support, which in turn weakens efforts to protect habitats and other species.

 What are the most effective strategies for conserving golden-furred primates?